 Such cases will be discussed at case management discussion meetings.

-When a young person is 15, and it is clear that they will continue to be looked after, and thereby become entitled to Leaving Care services, they should be referred to the service when the young person is 15 years and 9 months of age, with the expectation that the case responsibility will transfer will on, or shortly after the 16th birthday.
+When a young person is 15, and it is clear that they will continue to be a Child in Care, and thereby become entitled to Leaving Care services, they should be referred to the service when the young person is 15 years and 9 months of age, with the expectation that the case responsibility will transfer will on, or shortly after the 16th birthday.

 Prior to the case being transferred, where possible, there will be a face to face transfer meeting between the allocated Leaving Care staff and the Social Work staff who are transferring the case out of their service area.

-Most children with a permanence decision by the 2nd LAC review and who have a plan for adoption are initially held in the Locality Teams whilst Care Proceedings are ongoing and then transfer to LAC following the making of a Placement Order.
+Most children with a permanence decision by the 2nd Children in Care review and who have a plan for adoption are initially held in the Locality Teams whilst Care Proceedings are ongoing and then transfer to Children in Care following the making of a Placement Order.

-If the parents have been involved in single or multiple proceedings where the decision has been made to remove their child within two years and where there is no clear change of circumstances for either parent, and adoption is likely to be the outcome for the child the case should transfer immediately into LAC to undertake the pre-birth assessment / care proceedings.
+If the parents have been involved in single or multiple proceedings where the decision has been made to remove their child within two years and where there is no clear change of circumstances for either parent, and adoption is likely to be the outcome for the child the case should transfer immediately into Children in Care to undertake the pre-birth assessment / care proceedings.

 A Family Finder from the Regional Adoption Agency (One Adoption West Yorkshire) will be identified prior to the child's case being presented to the Agency Decision Maker (ADM) for a 'SHOBPA' (should be placed for adoption) recommendation.

-Case responsibility for a child's case will remain with LAC but the SW will work closely with the Regional Adoption Agency (OAWY) once the care proceedings are completed and a Placement Order has been granted.
-The Adoption Social Worker will take responsibility for all family finding requirements whilst the child remains in the 'looked after' system the LAC SW will remain involved as the child's worker following the move to an adoptive placement until the making of an Adoption Order.
+Case responsibility for a child's case will remain with Children in Care but the social worker will work closely with the Regional Adoption Agency (OAWY) once the care proceedings are completed and a Placement Order has been granted.
+The Adoption Social Worker will take responsibility for all family finding requirements whilst the child remains in the 'looked after' system the Children in Care social worker will remain involved as the child's worker following the move to an adoptive placement until the making of an Adoption Order.